 Depending on your requirements, tabs can make the form more logical to complete.

-In this example, the first tab is the current position tab, which shows an overview of the CapEx budget, the amount used, and remaining for the selected business unit and/or asset categories.
+In this example, the first tab is the current position tab, which shows an overview of the CapEx budget, the amount used, and the remaining budget for the selected business unit and/or asset categories.
 An error message appears if the CapEx request exceeds the remaining hotel budget.

 The second tab asks for more information about the request where you can select the ‘request type’ from a drop-down list.
 For example, is the request for statutory or legal reasons, profit generation, or profit maintenance?
 In this tab, you select one of the ‘asset category description’ categories.
 For example, if you are purchasing a new roof, ‘Building Services’ should be selected.